microsoft/cask/docs/GenerateKeyPseudoCode.md

 1. Allocate storage for the generated key:
     - 18, 33, 48, or 66 bytes bytes for the sensitive data component.
     - 3 bytes for CASK signature.
-    - 6 bytes for the timestamp, sensitive and optional size designations, and provider key kind.
+    - 3 bytes for reserved zero padding, sensitive and optional size designations, and provider key kind.
+    - 3 bytes for provider signature.
     - N bytes for provider data.
 (Guaranteed to be a multiple of 3 by input validation.)
-    - 3 bytes for provider signature.
-    - 15 bytes for the non-sensitive correlating id.
+    - 6 bytes for the reserved zero padding and the time-of-allcation timestamp.
 1. Generate cryptographically secure random bytes as specified by the secret size computation.
 Store the result at the beginning of the generated key.
 1. Clear the padding bytes, if any, that follow the secret and which bring alignment to a 3-byte boundary.
 1. Write CASK signature [0x40, 0x92, 0x50] ("QJJQ", base64-decoded) to the next 3 bytes.